Last-ditch talks ahead of Woburn Masonic strike

 “So far that hasn’t been the case,” he says.

-A key issue is the refusal of Masonic Villages Trust to offer members set shifts or hours.
+A key issue is the employer’s refusal to offer members set shifts or hours.

 “This employer wants to only guarantee a certain number of hours a fortnight, but our members don’t know what those hours will be.
 That’s unacceptable and unworkable for our members who wouldn’t be able to plan their family time.”